aaabon/rpeditor/README.md

 EXPECTED FORMAT

-  the source.txt file will expect messages of the style

-  Name
-  Messages

-  Name
-  Messages
+  Please check the given source.txt file for expected format.
+There should only be a blank line between messages.